T0X1C0801/AnimatedTablist/README.md

 2) Not selling it for money anywhere

-3) Say that you made it
+3) Not saying you made it